January 13, 2009

 I’m posting the bulk of a comment by coach here because he’s alerted me to a tournament I’m not familiar with:

 Im not sure if you know yet, but your US u-17 team won bronze today against Canada-West in the World under 17 hockey challenge.
-Keep reading →
+Continue reading

 Reportedly, Don Sanderson of the OHA Whitby Dunlops has died as a result of complications sustained in a fight during a game on December 12th, 2008.
 I’m at a loss for words, in a sense, regarding this tragedy.
 I’ve cheered on Marty McSorley and still find myself drawn to crowing for my favorite teams goon when I’m watching an NHL game, but I would hope that Hockey’s leaders will finally take a view to eradicating intentional violence from the game.
 The fact that this happened in a league outside of the NHL shows that a “culture of violence” has no place in the sport.
 Lives and careers are more important than “Market Value.”
 Let’s leave the fighting and killing to the military and the thugs of the world.